ShadyRaspberry872/Obj_to_McFunction/README.md

 # .obj to .mcfunction converter
 Convert an .obj file to one or more .mcfunction files to import a model into Minecraft

+# 🚨 WARNING: UNFINISHED CODE 🚨
+This project is currently in development and incomplete.

+Running it will be non-functional, or may produce errors.

 # Usage
 After downloading the build from Releases or compiling the code yourself, run the converter using the following command:
 ```sh